markhigham/cv/README.md

 My role

-- To support developers and data scientists creating Airflow pipelines (written in Python)
+- Build Airflow pipelines - DAGs written in Python to injest "big data" from third party platforms including GCP, AWS S3, Postgres, UK ONS
 - To interact with UX / User Researchers and Designers to build new features
 - Development of front-end features.
 Django / Python / JavaScript